docker/docs/content/manuals/subscription/details.md

 - [Single Sign-On](/security/for-admins/single-sign-on/)
 - [System for Cross-domain Identity Management](/security/for-admins/provisioning/scim/) and more.

-For a list of features available in each tier, see [Docker Pricing](https://www.docker.com/legacy-pricing/).
+For a list of features available in each tier, see [Legacy Docker Pricing](https://www.docker.com/legacy-pricing/).

-#### Docker Business subscription plan
+#### Upgrade your Legacy Docker Business plan

 When you upgrade your Legacy Docker Business plan to a Docker Business subscription plan, your plan includes the following changes: